Louisiana Affidavit of Small Succession

 WORD

-Under CCP 3431, the following parties are permitted to file the document: a) descendants, b) ascendants, c) brothers or sisters, or descendants thereof, d) surviving spouse, and e) legatees under a testament probated by court order of another state.
-In certain circumstances, the appointed public administrator by the governor may also make use of this form.
+Per CCP 3431, eligible filers of this affidavit include a) descendants, b) ascendants, c) siblings or their descendants, d) the surviving spouse, and e) legatees named in a will legally recognized in another state.
+In some cases, the public administrator appointed by the governor may also file this affidavit.

 Laws: CCP 3421 to CCP 3434